 What Does This Mean?

 Securities brokers are not allowed to recommend private investments to their customers without authorization from their member firm.
 This is because private investments can often cause serious financial harm to investors.
-Securities firms want to prevent this from happening and thus require their brokers to disclose their involvement in any private business entities away from the firm.
+It is the broker’s registered broker dealer that is responsible for preventing this from occurring.
+The securities firm is not absolved from liability because the broker fails to disclose that they are engaging in these private activities.
+Securities firms need to have adequate procedures in place designed to monitor its registered brokers and prevent them from engaging in any unauthorized and potentially harmful activities.

 Oakes & Fosher Can Help